DNA Character Guide - Rebecca

 • You also want to stagger the pulses.
 Each pulse has slight hitstun on the target, so if the various Jellyfish all pulse at approximately the same time, the overlapping stun results in a shorter duration overall.
 But if they pulse in sequence, the enemy gets repeatedly stunned and their advance and actions are slowed much more.

-• Skill Range +30% minimum for manual control
+• BUILD - Skill Range +30% minimum for manual control

 • You want the range of the Aurelian Caress (Jellyfish Summons) such that if you are standing near the center, enemies that attack at range will still have to enter the radius of your overlapping killzones before they can shoot at you.